barneyhawes/decent-metric/README.md

 - Smart up/down arrows which change increment for larger numbers (eg yield delta is 1.0/0.1 when under <=20, 5.0/0.5 when 21..99, 10/1 for >=100)

 Release notes
+ - Added message to tell you when an update is available.

- - Adjust spacings to make it easier to hit the buttons
+ - Adjust spacings to make it easier to hit the buttons.

 v2.6
  - Raise function bar away from bottom of screen and increase button size.